YSavir/TDD-tic-tac-toe/README.md

 The grid can be any size and configuration, from 1x1 through 2x4 to 1000x1000.

+The game trusts the users to creates reasonably sized grids.

 **Note:** Large grids will not display well....
 Yet.

+**Note:** 2x2 and smaller grids cannot be won at the moment (a win is programmed to require 3 cells in a row)
 ### Choosing Cells

 When asked to choose a cell, you must input the cell coordinates as "<row>,